Studio164a/crowdfunding-wpml/readme.txt

 == Changelog ==

+= 1.0.2 - 19 November, 2013 =

+* Resolved a bug that caused the plugin to not work correctly with non-duplicate translations of a campaign.

 = 1.0.1 — 17 November, 2013 =

 * Fixes a bug that caused the plugin to not properly instantiate itself.